Country of origin: Greece

 The energy converter never came to fruition but the effort spawned a successful engineering company, which went on to become the largest analytical instrumentation company in the world.
 The innovative company has been referred to as a “perpetual idea machine.”
 From the beginning, Hatsopoulos saw the value in turning ideas into products and new businesses.
 His strategy was to make each promising technology the core of its own new subsidiary to encourage entrepreneurial activity.

 Hatsopoulos retired as chairman of Thermo Electron in 2000 and remained an active board member.
 Thermo Electron Corporation acquired Fisher Scientific in 2006 and became Thermo Fisher Scientific.
-The company now serves pharmaceutical and biotech companies, hospitals and clinical diagnostic labs, universities, research Institutions, government agencies, and environmental and process control industries with a mission to “enable our customers to make the world healthier, cleaner and safer.”
+The company now provides services to pharmaceutical and biotech companies, clinical diagnostic labs, research Institutions, universities, government agencies, hospitals and environmental industries with a mission to “enable our customers to make the world healthier, cleaner and safer.”